-- 2. Ensure that, if there are additional costs incurred in providing transportation to maintain children in foster care in their schools of origin, the School of Science and Technology will, to the extent required by law, provide transportation to the school of origin if: - a.
-The local child welfare agency agrees to reimburse the School of Science and Technology for the cost of transportation; - b.
-The School of Science and Technology agrees to pay the cost of transportation; or - c.
-The School of Science and Technology and the local welfare agency agree to share the cost of such transportation.
+- 1. Ensure that children in foster care needing transportation to the school of origin will promptly receive transportation in a cost-effective manner and in accordance with 42 U.S.C.
+675(4)(A) and to the extent required by law; and - 2.
+Ensure that, if there are additional costs incurred in providing transportation to maintain children in foster care in their schools of origin, the School of Science and Technology (SST/SSTD) will, to the extent required by law, provide transportation to the school of origin if: - a.
+The local child welfare agency agrees to reimburse the School of Science and Technology (SST/SSTD) for the cost of transportation; - b.
+The School of Science and Technology (SST/SSTD) agrees to pay the cost of transportation; or - c.
+The School of Science and Technology (SST/SSTD) and the local welfare agency agree to share the cost of such transportation.